syedamaann/superposition-polysemanticity/README.md

 ### Running All Visualizations

-To run all three visualizations in sequence:
+To run both visualizations in sequence:
 ```bash
 python run_all_visualizations.py
 ```

 This script will:
 1. Run each visualization one after another
-2. Generate all three MP4 files
+2. Generate both MP4 files
 3. Display progress and completion information
 4. Allow you to interrupt a visualization with Ctrl+C to move to the next one